 If you’re building a map with lots of entries for regions/countries or markers, you might come across the error message saying the ‘Map has too many entries’ or a PHP error mentioning the ‘max_input_vars’ limit.
 The plugin might alert you when this will happen, to prevent data being lost.

 The PHP variable “max_input_vars” was introduced in PHP 5.3.9+ as a security measure to limit the maximum amount of POST variables submitted, by default this limit is set to 1000.
-The quiz is built inside the WordPress Custom Post Type interface, which already includes a few hidden fields to control things like the publish date, publish status, author, and other types of information.
+The map is built inside the WordPress Custom Post Type interface, which already includes a few hidden fields to control things like the publish date, publish status, author, and other types of information.
 The map itself can have lots of information fields, specially if you have a lot of regions and markers.
 If you’re building a large map there’s a chance the number of data entries sent to be saved exceeds the default 1000.

 The solution might not be the same for everyone, it will depend on your hosting also.
 Below we’ll cover the most popular solutions.